gravity182/dotfiles/docs/README.md

 This is my dotfiles repo.
 I spent a lot of time optimizing my setup and especially the zsh setup.
 An ordinary zsh session starts in under ~110 ms.
+What can be generated dynamically is generated dynamically during the bootstrap stage.
+This allows the repo to stay lightweight and guarantees you always get the up-to-date configuration.
+For instance, vim plugins and completion scripts.
 Look around, maybe you'll find something useful.

 Basic overview of the essential utils I personally use daily: